Carbon Accounting

 Mandatory reporting

 A requirement for certain entities, such as large emitters or companies in specific sectors, to report their GHG emissions to a regulatory authority.
+Several regulations around the world exist and equally as many reporting frameworks.
+Reegy helps you publish regulatory-grade carbon and energy reports without the hassle.

 Voluntary reporting